ashwinbhaskar/project-loom/README.md

  - For the underlying OS the unit of concurrency is the OS thread.
  - Unit of concurrency in the JVM is `java.lang.Thread`.
 We will refer to this as JVM Thread

 An HTTP server (written with blocking IO), will allocate a JVM Thread to each incoming request from a pool of JVM Threads.
 The JVM Thread will execute your code sequentially.

+Looking back at the differences in unit of concurrency: if we need to increase the throughput, i.e, the number of requests being handled at given point of time, then we need to increase the number of JVM Threads.
+Sounds reasonable.
+A million requests handled by a million JVM Threads.

+### The Problem

+The problem with scaling JVM Threads is that JVM Threads are just thin wrappers around OS threads.
+JVM Thread and OS Thread have a 1:1 mapping.
+So creating a JVM Thread creates an OS Thread.
+A few things to know about OS Threads:
+- OS Threads are precious resources.
+Blocking a thread is is huge waste of this resource.
+- Creating hundreds of thousands of OS threads is not possible.
+- Switching between threads is expensive.

 An example:

 ```
 import scala.util.Try